Chrisschmit/pylovo-usa/docs/source/installation/installation.rst

 (Optional) Adjust SQL functions
 -------------------------------
 Prewritten SQL functions are created by the ``main_constructor`` script, so you can skip this step if you are using that script.
-The constructor uses the ``dump_functions.sql`` file in the ``pylovo`` folder.
+The constructor uses the ``postgres_dump_functions.sql`` file in the ``pylovo`` folder.
 If you encounter issues or want to add SQL functions, edit and run the following file:

 ::

-    psql -d pylovo_db -a -f "pylovo/dump_functions.sql"
+    psql -d pylovo_db -a -f "pylovo/postgres_dump_functions.sql"